Where to Sleep Overnight with a Campervan In Spain : A Guide for roadtrip preparation.

 Cost: around €10–30 per night

-Platforms like Campspace or HomeCamper let locals rent out space on private land: farms, gardens, vineyards or rural properties.
+Platforms like Campspace or HomeCamper let locals rent out space on private land, such as farms, gardens, vineyards, or rural properties.

 Very quiet